-There are a number of postoperative treatment regimens, and the optimal regimen is not certain.
+There are a number of postoperative treatment regimens, and the optimal regimen is uncertain.
 Options include saline irrigation, nasal packs, topical steroids, systemic steroids, topical decongestants, oral antibiotics, and/or sinus cavity debridement.
-There have been a number of randomized controlled trials (RCTs) that have evaluated various treatment options, but all different strategies have not been rigorously evaluated.
+A number of randomized controlled trials (RCTs) have evaluated various treatment options, but all different strategies have not been rigorously evaluated.
 A systematic review evaluated the evidence for these therapies.
 The authors of this review concluded that the evidence was not strong for any of these treatments but that some clinical trial evidence supported improvements in outcomes.
 The strongest evidence was for use of nasal saline irrigation, topical nasal steroid spray, and sinus cavity debridement.

 Some form of sinus packing is generally performed postoperatively.
 Simple dressings moistened with saline can be inserted manually following surgery.
 Foam dressings are polysaccharide substances that form a gel when hydrated and can be used as nasal packs for a variety of indications.
 Middle meatal spacers are splint-like devices that prop open the sinus cavities post-ESS, but are not capable of drug delivery.
 There is some RCT evidence that middle meatal spacers may reduce the formation of synechiae following ESS, although the available studies have significant heterogeneity in this outcome.

 Implantable sinus stents are another option for postoperative management following ESS.
 These implants are intended to stabilize the sinus openings and the turbinates, reduce edema, and/or prevent obstruction by adhesions.
-They also have the capability of being infused with medication that can be delivered topically over an extended period of time, and this local delivery of medications may be superior to topical application in the postoperative setting.
+They can also be infused with medication delivered topically over an extended period of time, and this local delivery of medications may be superior to topical application in the postoperative setting.